sourcegraph/about/handbook/engineering/incident_dotcom_deleted_entirely.md

 4. **From snapshots**, recreate the Kubernetes objects:
   a.
 Since nothing exists, run `create-new-cluster.sh` and it will recreate everything including disks.
   b.
 Sourcegraph.com should now be accessible, but with no postgres, redis-store, or precise-code-intel-bundle-manager data present.
   c.
-Restore pgsql disks from the latest `pgsql-prod-dot-com` compute snapshot, `redis-store-prod-dot-com` snapshot, and `bundle-manager-prod-dot-com` snapshot: https://console.cloud.google.com/compute/snapshots?project=sourcegraph-dev
+Restore pgsql disks from the latest `pgsql-prod---cloud` compute snapshot, `redis-store---cloud` snapshot, and `bundle-manager---cloud` snapshot: https://console.cloud.google.com/compute/snapshots?project=sourcegraph-dev
     - TODO: this section should be more explicit about what needs to be done.
   d.
 Go to **Confirm health of Sourcegraph.com**